Telematics Guides | Telematics Explained

 What does telematics mean?

-Using a telematics solution you can lower your overall costs.
-You can reduce your fuel consumption, decrease vehicle wear and tear.
+Using a telematics solution can lower your overall costs, reduce your fuel consumption and decrease vehicle wear and tear.
 You can keep a closer eye on your vehicles by setting up geofences.
 You can even set up alerts based on mileage, driver behaviour, geofencing or time.

-Telematics meaning is basically remotely tracking the location and activities of vehicles and moving assets.
+Telematics relates to remotely tracking the location and activities of vehicles and moving assets.
 If you’re familiar with vehicle tracking, you’ll have no issue understanding telematics.
 If not, you might want to give our short guide to vehicle tracking a read.
-But the truth is telematics is much more complex than that.

-Telematics is closely related to GPS tracking.
-But it’s much more than merely knowing the location of your vehicles.
+Also connected to telematics is GPS tracking but it’s much more than merely knowing the location of your vehicles.
 It can unlock new ways to help you save money and boost your business.
 It’s the modern way to manage a fleet and the best solution to help you stay competitive.

 How does telematics work?